On growth rate and contact homology: Contact homology of walled contact structures

 \begin{proof} Outside a neighborhood of $\partial W$, Morse-Bott theory applies directly (see \cite[Lemma 2.3]{Bourgeois02}).
-In a neighborhood of $\partial W$, in the trivializing chart of $W$ with coordinates $(x,y,z)$, contact equation is written
+In a neighborhood of $\partial W$, in the trivializing chart of $W$ with coordinates $(x,y,z)$, the contact form is written

 as the change of coordinates is linear (Proposition \ref{formeparticuliere}).
-As $\overline{f}_L$ only depends on $x$,
+As $\overline{f}_L$ only depends on $x$, we have

-In a small neighborhood of $\partial W$ and for $\lambda$ small enough, the $y$ coordinate of the Reeb vector field is as small as desired and do not vanish.
-Therefore there is no Reeb periodic orbit with period smaller that $L$. \end{proof}
+In a small neighborhood of $\partial W$ and for $\lambda$ small enough, the $y$ coordinate of the Reeb vector field is as small as desired and does not vanish.
+Therefore there is no periodic Reeb orbit with period smaller than $L$. \end{proof}